Search

 • Do not force the slings through eye bolts.
 This force may alter the load and the angle of loading.

-• Do not use eye bolts that have been ground, machined or stamped.
+• Do not use eye bolts that have been ground, machined, or stamped.

-• Do not use bars, grips or wrenches to tighten eye bolts.
+• Do not overtighten eye bolts.

 • Do not paint an eye bolt.
 The paint could cover up flaws.